Rotaerk/haskellTutorial/Chapter1.md

 process for transforming it.
 The kind of information described in Haskell is a syntactic arrangement of symbols called an **expression**.
 To use an analogy, an English sentence could be called an expression, as it is a series of words (symbols) arranged according to English grammar (syntax).
-But Haskell expressions have their own grammar, which will be introduced over the course of this tutorial.
+But Haskell expressions have their own symbols and grammar, which will be introduced over the course of this tutorial.

 The process for transforming expressions, called **evaluation**, is the iterative replacement of symbols or groups of symbols in the expression, called **sub-expressions**, with other expressions